by an anonymous former Special Forces officer

 What has recently proven to be successful and is arguably a more significant role for the UN, is the brokering of regional coalitions of the willing, led by champion nations who possess the requisite skills to successfully accomplish the more difficult peacemaking and peace enforcement mission.
 This can be achieved, along the lines employed in dealing with the crisis in Libya, through a clearly defined UN Security Council mandate.

 These coalitions of the willing can center around regional communities of interested states such as Union of African States (UAE) and the Organization for Security and Cooperation in Europe (OSCE) or through Defense Alliances like North Atlantic Treaty Organization (NATO) or European Defense and Security components of the European Union (EU).
-Regardless of the organization, it must possess the necessary leadership through a “champion” lead nation, have the unity of command, capabilities and resources at its disposal but also have clear regional security interest needed to make the mission a success.
+Regardless of the organization, it must possess the necessary leadership through a “champion” lead nation, have the unity of command, capabilities, and resources at its disposal but also have clear regional security interests needed to make the mission a success.
 Once stability is achieved through the actions of these coalitions of the willing and post-conflict status achieved, traditional UN peacekeeping can be implemented.

 In an increasingly disrupted world, racked by conflict, the UN stands as the supranational body to adequately address many of the problems in the world’s disputed areas.
 However, the core business of the UN in peacekeeping operations should continue to follow an emergent path, away from ad hoc and detrimental peacemaking and peace enforcement missions, and instead capitalize on its strengths to implement peacekeeping.